TrostAft/TrostAft.github.io/index.md

 ## Activities and Projects

-- The summer of 2019 I spent at Ohio University in a math REU under professor Qiliang Wu, where we researched the nonlinear stability of the Swift-Hohenberg equation, resulting in a paper (currently in the draft stages).
 - Math REU @ Ohio University
   - Worked with [Qiliang Wu](https://sites.google.com/view/qwu/).
   - We researched the Nonlinear Stability of the Swift-Hohenberg equation at the